Introducing real moments

 “The next time we go to a party like this, I don’t want to dress like the other guys.
 I want to dress... more feminine.”

-“Yeah, why not,” she said as she smiled and give me a kiss.
-Our conversation moved on, and the thought faded from my mind—but it resurfaced months later during a dull moment at work.
+“Why not,” she said as she smiled and gave me a kiss.
+Our conversation moved on, and the thought faded from my mind, but it resurfaced months later during a dull moment at work.
 This time, it was accompanied by a clear image of what I wanted to wear: black boots, a black G-string, black see-through tights, and nothing else.
 I found some images online and sent them to my girlfriend.
 “I want to go out like this tonight,” I wrote.
 “Are you in?”

 The moment she replied with a “yes!” a mix of nervousness and excitement came over me.
 I closed my laptop and jumped on my bike to go shopping.